 Adult males mealybugs are smaller than females.
 However, they have two long and waxy tails.

-However, with each female laying around 600 eggs, they reproduce at a frightening rate.
+However, adult females lay around 600 eggs, and reproduce at a frightening rate.

 Pink mealybugs are not just tiny insects living on the trees.
 They are dangerous pests that can cause serious damage to the host plant.

-When the mealybug feeds off the plant, it injects its toxic saliva into the plant.
+When the mealybug feeds off the plant’s sap, it injects its toxic saliva into the plant.

 This saliva damages the plants and results in stunted growth and malformed or disfigured leaves.

-The leaves start to curl and, eventually, the plant dies.
+The leaves start to curl, black sooty mold and honeydew covers the leaves and, eventually, the plant dies.

 Keep in mind that these bugs can cover short distances on the ground to find new host plants.